michelinus/nfsw-server/README.md

 - Build the server with the built-in maven using `clean compile assembly:single`.

 # HOW-TO: Run the server:

-- mysql db server running
+- Download server from release or compile it.
+- MySQL DB Server must be running!
-- openfire xmpp server running (try openfire/README.md file)
+- Ppenfire XMPP Server must be running! (try openfire/README.md file)
-- edit nfsw.cfg file
+- Edit nfsw.cfg file.

-example:
+Java command to run server:

     java -jar server.jar